Karl is a longtime freelancer who's passionate about music, art, and writing.

 The sound of a terrified scream flashes across the musical landscape and an oppressive synth weighs down on the track.
 An aggressive vocal sample cuts into the track, a voice full of threat and menace.
 The operative words for this track are “crushing” and “dark.”
 This is not a gentle or easy track, but an attack on the ears that pushes one down under it.

 The Best of Different Forms of Power

 Out of the remixes on Different Forms of Power, there were three that I especially enjoyed.
 I’ll run through those before I also mention Lost in Berlin which is one of the non-remix tracks on the album.
 As usual, I’ll talk about the musical elements of those tracks and why I enjoyed them as much as I did.

 “Power (Sierra Remix)” has a more energetic feel to it than the original.
-There’s an infectious and beat that makes this more of a dancefloor friendly track.
-There’s female vocals that wind over the throbbing, grinding synths and surging bass and beat.
+There’s an infectious and beat that makes this more of a dancefloor-friendly track.
+There are female vocals that wind over the throbbing, grinding synths and surging bass and beat.
 Those vocals serve to slightly lighten the tone of the music, but only slightly.
-There’s a high synth that twists through the track, ratcheting up the nervous tension, wriggling and writhing.
+There’s a high synth that twists through the track, ratcheting up the nervous tension, wriggling, and writhing.
 This is the perfect tune for a post-apocalyptic dance party.

 There’s a surprisingly gentle, warm feeling as sweeps of synth filter up delicately through the music on the Grendel remix of “Power.”
 A woman’s melancholy voice rises, singing in some unknown language that adds an exotic sound to the remix.
 A bell rings out mournfully and a pipe organ wends its way through the music.
 An intense, forceful beat rumbles and thuds through the music and there are touches of orchestral sound as the track progresses.
 The ancient-sounding chanting and acoustic sounds add a unique twist to the original sound established on Power.